sir-dunxalot/ember-tooltips/README.md

 });
 ```

-An options hash can be passed for more complex interactions:
+Other events can be passed for more complex interactions:

 ```js
 import {